Ready (2008 film): Plot

 Chandu manipulates Murthy's funny idea and makes his uncle Raghupathi and his father pose as Chicago Subba Rao and Dallas Nageswara Rao, respectively Swarajyam's husband and Rajaram pose themselves as the friends of Pooja's parents and make Peddinaidu think twice about his son's marriage with Pooja after they deliberately lie to him that her parents took a loan of 1 billion from World Bank.
-Chittinaidu also decides to call off his son's marriage with Pooja after Chandu plays a prank on him that Chicago Subba Rao's daughter has more property than Pooja After some hilarious twists and turns, Chandu and his uncle Raghupathi bring about a positive change in both Chittinaidu and Peddinaidu, and Pooja marries Chandu after her uncles give their consent.
+Chitti Naidu also decides to call off his son's marriage with Pooja after Chandu plays a prank on him that Chicago Subba Rao's daughter has more property than Pooja.
+On the day of the wedding, Nagappa learns the truth behind Chandu's lies and attempts to tell his father and uncle about this.
+However, Chandu knocks him out, makes it to the wedding on time.
+Chandu and Pooja get married.
+The next day, Nagappa escapes reveals the whole truth about Chandu's lies.
+Chandu admits what he did because he wanted to change them into better human beings so they can be a part of the family.
+Nagappa tries to kill Chandu but Peddi Naidu tries to stop them.
+Nagappa pushes him and Chitti Naidu beats him for hurting his brother.
+Peddi Naidu and Pooja are pleased to see how his brother defends him.
+Peddi Naidu and Chitti Naidu are also happy with Chandu for what making them realize their mistakes and changing them into better people, uniting Pooja's family together.
+They give Chandu and Pooja their blessings, sending them to Chandu's home happily.

 Music

 The film has six songs composed by Devi Sri Prasad.
 The audio was released on 19 May 2008 and the reviews were mostly positive.